validatedpatterns/docs/industrial-edge/getting-started.md

 - `ansible` - The well-known automation tool
 - The `kubernetes.core` collection for ansible

-1. Fork the [industrial-edge](https://github.com/hybrid-cloud-patterns/industrial-edge) repo on GitHub.
+1. Fork the [industrial-edge](https://github.com/hybrid-cloud-patterns/industrial-edge) repository on GitHub.
 It is necessary to fork because your fork will be updated as part of the GitOps and DevOps processes.
-1. Fork the [manuela-dev](https://github.com/hybrid-cloud-patterns/manuela-dev) repo on GitHub.
-It is necessary to fork this repo because the GitOps framework will push tags to this repo that match the versions of software that it will deploy.
+1. Fork the [manuela-dev](https://github.com/hybrid-cloud-patterns/manuela-dev) repository on GitHub.
+It is necessary to fork this repository because the GitOps framework will push tags to this repository that match the versions of software that it will deploy.

-1. Clone the forked copy of the `industrial-edge` repo.
+1. Clone the forked copy of the `industrial-edge` repository.
 Use branch `stable-2.0`.

    ```sh
    git clone git@github.com:{your-username}/industrial-edge.git